knative/docs/blog/docs/articles/demystifying-activator-on-path.md

   "message": "Scaling from 1 to 3",
 ```

 But let's see why is this is the case.
-The log above comes from the multi-scaler which reports a scaled result that contains EBS as reported above and a desired pod count for different windows.
+The log above comes from the multi-scaler which reports a scaled result that contains EBC as reported above and a desired pod count for different windows.

 Roughly the final desired number is (there is more logic that covers corner cases and checking against min/max scale limits)
 derived from the dppc we saw earlier.